trafficpest/strikeout/README.md

 ### Usage:

-- View https://github.com/trafficpest/strikeout/wiki for more clarity.
+Visit the wiki https://github.com/trafficpest/strikeout/wiki for more clarity.

-Open your web browser and navigate to the directory where you installed StrikeOut.
+- O pen your web browser and navigate to the directory where you installed StrikeOut.
 You will get a login screen.
 The default password is empty (i.e. not set).
 When you log in, you will enter the configuration page to enter your settings, including your password.